publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch73/schIII/m__us_usc_t15_s4728.md

     (g) __Environmental training in one-stop shops__

-    In addition to the training provided under subsection (f)(2)(C) of this section, the Secretary shall establish a mechanism to train—
+    In addition to the training provided under subsection (f)(2)(C), the Secretary shall establish a mechanism to train—

         (1) Commercial Service Officers assigned to the one-stop shops provided for in [section 4721(b)(8) of this title][/us/usc/t15/s4721/b/8], and